trevor-ledbetter/CSCE448/README.md

 2. A client will connect to the server via this main socket, and a slave socket will be created to handle the rest of the interaction.

-3. If a `create` request is received, the server references a database of created chatrooms and if it does not exist, creates a new chatroom with the specifed name, a unique master socket, and thread through which messages will be handled with other clients.
+3. If a `create` request is received, the server references a database of created chatrooms and if it does not exist, creates a new chatroom with the specifed name, a unique master socket, and process through which messages will be handled with other clients.

 4. If a `join` request is received, the server will check if the specifed name exists and return the necessary information for the client to connect to it.